k8ssandra/k8ssandra-operator/docs/install/README.md

 The `--in-cluster-kubeconfig` option is required for clusters that run locally like kind.

 #### Restart the control plane
-**TODO:** See https://github.com/k8ssandra/k8ssandra-operator/issues/178 for details on why it is necessary to restart the control plane operator.
+**Note:** See https://github.com/k8ssandra/k8ssandra-operator/issues/178 for details on why it is necessary to restart the control plane operator.

 Make the active context `kind-k8ssandra-0`: